img

 • Fluid-filled blisters on or surrounding the lips

-• Tingling, itchy or burning sensation
+• Tingling, itching or burning sensation

-• Yellow crust on the blister
+• A yellow crust on the blister

 • Fever